 Praised as “an exquisite vocalist with an extraordinary artistic versatility” (WDR 3) New York-based, German born musician Uta Habbig has intrigued audiences in Europe and the U.S. with her endearing and colorful sound.
 Centered on captivating vocal presence and authentic expression, the singer, songwriter and multi-instrumentalist asserts herself most through distinctive combinations of musical styles, intertwining folk, jazz, classical and even R&B. Uta Habbig’s latest album is "Songs From The Lighthouse" (2020).

 About the prize:

 The Volkmar and Margret Sander Prize was established by Professor Margret Sander in memory of her late husband, Professor Volkmar Sander, former head of the German Department of NYU and founder and first director of Deutsches Haus at NYU, who passed away in 2011.
-The prize - which was awarded for the first time in 2013 to the late Professor Fritz Stern and, in the following year, to Dr. Gary Smith, then the executive director of the American Academy in Berlin, to Dr. Lya Friedrich Pfeifer, the President of the Max Kade Foundation, Inc., in 2015; to Dr. Claus Leggewie in 2016; to Karsten Voigt in 2017; and to Dr. Henry Jarecki last year - is awarded annually in October and is endowed with a $5000 grant, kindly donated by Margret Sander, and honors individuals who have made outstanding contributions to the cultural, political, and academic relationship between the German-speaking world and the United States.
+The prize - which was awarded for the first time in 2013 to the late Dr. Fritz Stern and, in the following year, to Dr. Gary Smith, to Dr. Lya Friedrich Pfeifer in 2015; to Dr. Claus Leggewie in 2016; to Karsten Voigt in 2017; to Dr. Henry Jarecki in 2018, to Dr. Susan Nieman in 2019, and to Dr. Heinz Ickstadt in 2021 - is awarded annually in the fall and is endowed with a $5000 grant, kindly donated by Margret Sander, and honors individuals who have made outstanding contributions to the cultural, political, and academic relationship between the German-speaking world and the United States.